DavidMorano/research/src/findhammocks/README.txt

 FINDHAMMOCKS

+Description:
-This program find Simple Single-sided Hammocks conditional branches in a program executable and writes out information about them to a file.
+This program finds Simple-Single-sided Hammock conditional branches in a program executable and writes out information about them to a file.

-Synopsis :
+Synopsis:
 $ findhammocks file.mips [options]

-where options can be :
+Arguments:
+<file.mips>    executable file (for MIPS machine architecture)